Truncated affine Springer fibers and Arthur's weighted orbital integrals: Counting points by Harder-Narasimhan reduction

-Again, the last term in the equation counts the number of lattice points in a polytope, it can be calculated effectively with methods from toric geometry.
-We summarize the above calculations in the following theorem.
+Here for the second equality we have used the fact that all the connected components of $\xx_{\gamma}^{L,\,\xi_{L}}$ are isomorphic.
+Moreover, the last term in the equation counts the number of lattice points in a polytope, it can be calculated effectively with methods from toric geometry.
+In summary,